ansys/pymotorcad/README.rst

         git clone https://github.com/ansys/pymotorcad

 #.
-Create a fresh-clean Python environment and activate it with
+Create a fresh-clean Python environment and then activate it with these
-   these commands:
+   commands:

     .. code:: bash